 In Allied Health fields, states and employers may require licensure, certification, registration, etc., before an individual may be employed in a given field.
 Licensure eligibility and other requirements vary from state to state.
-Students are advised to check licensure and certification guidelines for the states in which they plan to seek employment.
+Students are advised to check licensure and certification guideline specific to their program of study s for the states in which they plan to seek employment.